March 22, 2022

 - Share content of the event: Upload videos and photos to your social channels.
 Also, look for and share user-generated content from your guests and panelists (great for social proof).

-How to Use the Power of Video to Market Your Event
+7. Use the Power of Video to Market Your Event

 Adding video marketing to your event marketing strategy is vital.